mrkcmo/bgp/README.md

 3. Run grab_routes.py with the required arguments of 'python3 grab_bgp_routes.py -u Username -d DeviceIP'
 4. Enter your password for device login when prompted
 5. Script will run and will output to screen and file the results

+It is recommended you use VSCode as an IDE and install the "flake8" and "Python" extensions.
+With VSCode you can directory open the Git Repository and setup a Python Virtual Environment which is shown here: https://code.visualstudio.com/docs/python/environments#_creating-environments

+You can then follow the steps above to install the requirements into the Python Virtual Environment.